 One of the small growers that has sustained the traditions and classical style of Chablis.
 A superb offering of riverbed pebbles, chalk, dry stone, superb minerality yet displaying incredible freshness, focus and flintiness.
 One of the great characteristics of Chablis is that it is able to offer full bodied wines with length, concentration and depth without having to result to any oak or oak aging.
 Enjoy now or over the next 2-3 years.
 Ideal with white meats, fish and shell fish.

-Didier Fornerol has thrust forward with wines that are simply excellent and value for money, especially when it comes to Burgundy.
-The 2016 Cotes de Nuits Villages white captures this vintage perfectly, medium to full bodied with lovely acidity, depth and definition.
+Didier Fornerol has thrust forward with wines that are simply excellent and great value for money, especially when it comes to Burgundy.
+The 2017 Cotes de Nuits Villages white captures this vintage perfectly, medium to full bodied with lovely acidity, depth and definition.
 At its price, it is excellent white Burgundy, clean, precise and pure.
 Drink now or over the next 2-3 years.

 “An intriguing almost sensual bouquet of Chardonnay.
 Aromas of red apple and sweet peach tea, lees spices and white flowers, flint and chalk-like minerality, and a light dusting of fragrant baking spices.